AliTopal89/practicego/README.md

  - `Rectangle` has a method called `Area` that returns a `float64` so it satisfies the `Shape` interface.
  - `Circle` has a method called `Area` that returns a `float64` so it satisfies the `Shape` interface.

+ Like a `struct` an `interface` is created using the type keyword, followed by a name and the keyword `interface`.
+But instead of defining fields, we define a “method set”.
+A method set is a list of methods that a type must have in order to “implement” the interface.

 Table driven tests are useful when you want to build a list of test cases that can be tested in the same manner.